deathnotessm-lang/data-analysis/README.md

-# data-analysis
+This repository contains simple data analysis work using SQL.

-Simple SQL queries and data analysis examples
+It includes examples of querying data, checking data quality, and extracting basic insights.